Viper Phase 1: Gameplay

-The soundtrack is available as an unlockable in the Japanese-only release of Raiden DX for the PlayStation.
-When unlocked, players have the option of changing the default Raiden DX soundtrack to implement music from Viper Phase 1.

-Hardware

-Viper Phase 1 runs on the Seibu SPI System hardware.
-The later Raiden Fighters series uses the same hardware.
-The game software is stored on ROM daughterboards that are interchangeable on one SPI board.
-ROM daughterboards and Seibu SPI main boards are region-specific.
-For example, the Japanese daughterboards are not compatible with the European motherboard and vice versa.

 Reception

 In Japan, Game Machine listed Viper Phase 1 on their July 1, 1995 issue as being the ninth most-successful arcade game of the month.
 In North America, RePlay reported Viper Phase 1 was the sixth most-popular arcade game at the time.
 A critic for Next Generation praised the game's beautiful visuals and increasing level of difficulty, but added that "like all shooters, unless your hand-eye coordination is really solid, the fun will pass you right by".
 He gave it three out of five stars.

-Legacy

-Viper Phase 1 was released for the PlayStation 4 and Nintendo Switch on December 12, 2024 by Hamster Corporation under their Arcade Archives label.